Last Updated on

-What is the difference between a crisp and a crumble?
+Difference between a crisp and a crumble?

-Actually a crisp and a crumble are very similar, crumble being a name used mostly in the UK.
+- Actually a crisp and a crumble are very similar, crumble being a name used mostly in the UK.

-However, there is a small difference between the two: a crisp is usually made with oatmeal/ rolled oats, while a crumble is a streusel-like topping, made with flour (all-purpose or whole-wheat), sugar (white or brown) and butter.
+- However, there is a small difference between the two: a crisp is usually made with oatmeal/ oats, while a crumble is a streusel-like topping, made with flour (all-purpose or whole-wheat), sugar (white or brown) and butter.

-Another similar dessert is a cobbler.
+- Another similar dessert is cobbler.
 The cobblers are fresh fruit in a casserole dish, topped with a biscuit topping.
 Other versions of cobblers are made with cake batter (like this Easy Red Currant Cobbler with Almonds) or with cookie dough.

-Rhubarb crisp with frozen rhubarb:
+Rhubarb crisp with frozen rhubarb

 - You can definitely do so.
 The recipe will instruct you to sprinkle the rhubarb pieces with sugar and leave the fruit to release its juices.
-These juices will be discarded before making the crisp, otherwise the crisp will not be crispy, but rather soggy.
+These juices will be discarded before making the crisp, otherwise, the crisp will not be crispy, but rather soggy.

 How to freeze rhubarb?

-But, to tell you the truth, I don’t have either the patience for this extra work, nor enough space in my freezer for a large baking tray.
+- But, to tell you the truth, I don’t have either the patience for this extra work nor enough space in my freezer for a large baking tray.
 So, I don’t do it!

-The rhubarb slices/berries/beans will separate and I will be able to take out as much as I need.
+- The rhubarb slices/berries/beans will separate and I will be able to take out as much as I need.
 And I really don’t care if a few slices will get squashed in the process, the majority will remain intact.

-To make the crisp I used a mixture of brown sugar and white sugar, I thought the brown sugar adds a little bit of extra flavor, gives the crisp a light caramel touch.
+- To make the crisp I used a mixture of brown and white sugar, I thought the brown sugar adds a little bit of extra flavor, gives the crisp a light caramel touch.
 However, that is not a must, if white sugar is all you have, replace the brown sugar with it.

-- Or a personal favorite of mine: mix some crème fraiche with a little brown sugar, let the mixture stand for a short while until the brown sugar dissolves in the crème fraiche.
+- Or a personal favorite of mine: mix some creme fraiche with a little brown sugar, let the mixture stand for a short while until the brown sugar dissolves in the crème fraiche.
 A divine combination!

 - Rhubarb apple mixture:

-- 2 kg/ 2.2 lbs rhubarb
+- 2 kg/ 4.4 lbs rhubarb

 - 100 g/ 3.5 oz/ ½ cup white sugar